 The other option presented with the color chart is to mix yellow with a Pthalo Green/ Alizarin Crimson mixture.
 Alizarin Crimson and Pthalo Green mixed together with yellow create a really wonderful dark yellow color.
 Since the Alizarin Crimson will mute the green it will not turn the yellow into a green!

-How to make yellow lighter in value
+How to make light yellow (color values)